terascope/standard-assets/docs/operations/window.md

     { time: '2020-08-18T21:04:08.000Z' }
 ];

-// first three seconds
-results = await process.run(data.slice(0, 3))
+// first three records are only 3 seconds apart results = await process.run(data.slice(0, 3))

+// no return data expected
 results === [];

-// six seconds, still not at 7 second threshold results = await process.run(data.slice(3, 6))
+// the next 3 records are only six seconds apart results = await process.run(data.slice(3, 6))

+// no results expected
 results === [];

-// 7 second threshold, we return a DataWindow results = await process.run(data.slice(6, 9))
+// the next records span 9 second from the first one results = await process.run(data.slice(6, 9))

-// only 7 seconds worth of records are returned, the rest are kept for next window results === {
+// 7 seconds worth of records are returned, the rest are kept for the next window results === {
     dataArray: [
         { time: '2020-08-18T21:04:00.000Z' },